petenorth/angular-5-example/README.md

 # Angular Example with Deployment to Openshift (RHEL based version)

 This project takes the output of ng create angular-example and adds the necessary software artifacts that enable a production grade deployment to Openshift.
-The container image deployed to Openshift is the output of the ng build command is passed as the context for a s2i build using the `registry.access.redhat.com/rhscl/nginx-112-rhel7` builder image.
+The container image deployed to Openshift is the output of the ng build command passed as the context for a s2i build using the `registry.access.redhat.com/rhscl/nginx-112-rhel7` builder image.

+The build process is defined via a Jenkins pipeline definition.
+This pipeline definition has separate stages for checkout, test, lint, build and the final image build.
+All of these stages apart from the final image build stage are executed within the slave image (described later).

+The Jenkins server runs as a container within Openshift see https://docs.openshift.com/container-platform/3.7/using_images/other_images/jenkins.html .

 ## Prerequisites